thomasbattram/thesis/index/thesis.knit.md

 These results suggest that some associations within the database are likely to be inflated, yet for most traits, variation at individual DNA methylation sites captures little trait variance.
 Summing the r^2^ values indicates a substantial proportion of trait variance can be captured by multiple DNA methylation sites for some traits, but this can only be estimated by jointly modelling the contribution of all sites to trait variance.
 This is explored in __Chapter \@ref(h2ewas-chapter)__.
 Here, the sum of r^2^ values is used to indicate whether the results of a study are likely inflated and thus unlikely to be robust.

 ### Robustness of results {#robustness-of-results}

-Here we continue to explore the robustness of results to 1. identify potential improvements that could be made for future studies and 2. identify potentially erroneous associations to exclude from downstream analyses.
+As discussed, cellular heterogeneity, batch effects and inclusion of faulty probes can lead to false positives in EWAS.
+The extent to which this might be the case within EWAS included within The EWAS Catalog was explored.

+Each study may have reported results across multiple EWAS models, adjusting for different covariates.
 In at least one model, 579 studies adjusted for batch effects, 518 studies adjusted for cell composition, and 489 adjusted for both.
 Of all DMPs identifed, 9.3% were measured by potentially faulty probes and an extra 0.64% were present on sex chromosomes (__Figure \@ref(fig:faulty-probes-plot)__).

 (ref:faulty-probes-cap) __The percentage of differentially methylated positions that may have been identified by faulty probes and the percentage of EWAS that reported identifying at least one of these probes__.
 Some CpGs are both on a sex chromosome and were identified as faulty by Zhou et al. They were labelled as 'potentially faulty'.